 Staying inside Kruger is also relatively cheap, depending on the accommodations you choose.
 Kruger does have luxury accommodations for those wanting a posh safari experience.
-Our family was going for the budget safari accommodations.
+We stayed in the budget safari accommodations.

 We spent two nights in safari tents in Tamboti Rest Camp.
 Our tents overlooked the Timbavati River, where we could see elephants and hyenas, and at night we heard lions roaring off in the distance.
 These accommodations cost our family of four $58 per night.

 After Tamboti we spent two nights at Satara Rest Camp in rondavels, round houses with three twin beds and an ensuite bathroom.
 For six people (our mothers, Kathy and Valerie, were traveling with us), these two houses cost a total of $200.
 These were nicer accommodations than the tents which explains the increase in cost.

 Finally, our time in Kruger ended with one night at Crocodile Bridge, again in safari tents.
 Once again we watched animals pass by our front door, this time hyena, buffalo, and a bush baby.
 For our family of four, we rented two tents at a cost of $92 per night.

 Our family really liked staying in safari tents.
 There is something very cool about sleeping in tents in Africa and our favorite part was hearing the animals at night.
 I am really going to miss hearing lions and elephants outside of our door once we leave this part of South Africa.

 For anyone who has a safari in Africa on their travel bucket list but thinks it’s outside of their price range, take a look at Kruger National Park.
 We had a fabulous experience here and highly recommend it.